 You can easily spend several hours exploring the Tower of London.
 After visiting, I understand why it is one of the city’s top attractions.
 I felt as though history had come to life for me as I roamed the castle grounds.
 There are so many interesting exhibits and history at the Tower, that adults and children will have a great time visiting here.
 If the Tower of London is not on your sightseeing list, add it!
 The Tower is so worth the money and time.

 We would love to hear from you.
-What was your favorite part about the Tower of London?
+What was your favorite part of the Tower of London?
 If you haven’t visited, what do you look forward to seeing?
 And don’t forget to subscribe below to get our travel goody pack including our favorite travel apps and a packing checklist!

 Like this post?
 Pin It!